firefly-iii/docs/docs/docs/data-importer/faq/connection-errors.md

 ## 401 Unauthorized

 The Personal Access Token you've configured doesn't give access to this instance of Firefly III.
 Double check that your Personal Access Token is correct.
-Make sure that it starts with "ey".
+It starts with "ey".
 No spaces at the end.
 No newlines.

 ## Could not resolve host